Web Scraping Using Python

 - Check the Terms and Conditions of the website before we scrape it.
 The Legal Use of Data section will have the information about data that we all can use.
 Usually, the data we scrape should not be used for commercial purposes.
 Use the text method as shown below.
 Every website keeps its rules defined in a txt file.
 We should inspect it to find the things that are allowed and most importantly the things that are not allowed.
 For example, let us inspect the twitter page.

 - Keep the pace low.
 If we request for data from the website too aggressively with our bot or our program, it might be considered as spamming.
 Add wait time in between to make the program behave like a human.

 How to Perform Web Scraping Using Python?

-Now that we are familiar with what web scraping is and why web scaping is used, we are all set to dive right into the understanding of how to carry out a Python web scraping project.
-Let us take a look at the work flow of a Python web scraping project before moving ahead with the actual hands-on.
+Now that we are familiar with what web scraping is and why web scraping is used, we are all set to dive right into the understanding of how to carry out a Python web scraping project.
+Let us take a look at the workflow of a Python web scraping project before moving ahead with the actual hands-on.